MicrosoftLearning/MB-800-Business-Central-Functional-Consultant/Instructions/Lab03_Set_up_dimensions.md

 to make sure that Business Central obligates the user to enter dimension information when posting sales transactions.

-Every time a sales transactions is registered the customer’s group should be added and the sales person’s code should be entered.
+Every time a sales transaction is registered the customer’s group should be added and the salesperson’s code should be entered.

-When a new customer is created they are categorized to a certain group, which will be evaluated on a yearly basis.
-The customer however can be serviced by different sales people responsible for their customer group.
+When a new customer is created, they are categorized to a certain group, which will be evaluated on a yearly basis.
+The customer, however, can be serviced by different salespeople responsible for their customer group.

-### Tasks
+You will perform -

 1. Assign Account Type Default Dimensions for the customer group.